christosgkoros/christosgkoros/content/_index.md

 ---
 title: "christos gkoros"

-description: "software engineer; architect; API guy;"
+description: "product;engineering;APIs;"

 ---
 Welcome to my space for sharing things I work with, learn or find interesting.

 If you'd like to be notified when I post new material, subscribe to my [RSS feed](https://christosgkoros.com/index.xml).

 ## About me

-I am a software engineer and architect who specializes in APIs.
+I am a seasoned engineering and product professional who specializes in APIs: API Design, Developer Experience, API Product Management, API Governance, and API Platforms.

-I have more than 14 years of experience creating software in various industries and technologies, always with a focus on quality.
-Currently, I am working as an API Architect at Postman, guiding engineering teams to create high-quality APIs and a better product for the millions of developers using Postman.
+ With over 14 years of experience, I have developed solutions for diverse industries using various technologies, always emphasizing quality.
+Currently, I am focusing on API design at Postman, where I lead engineering teams in crafting high-quality APIs to enhance the product experience for the millions of developers who use Postman.

 Both mentor and mentee, I am committed to sharing knowledge in the tech community.
 I am also the organizer of the [API Athens meetup](https://www.meetup.com/API-Athens/).